 The most basic way to sell a stock comes through what’s called a "sell order."
 Once you know you're going to place a sell order, you've got to decide what type of sell order you'd like to place.
 The main types of sales-related orders include:

 - Market orders: These orders are sold nearly instantaneously at the current market price.
 The benefit is that orders are executed as quickly as possible.
 The downside is that you'll have to accept the lowest buying price currently offered on the market.

 - Limit orders: These orders set a minimum acceptable price, and the stocks will only sell if a buyer's offer meets that price (or goes higher).
 The benefit is that a seller has more of a guarantee as to the price they'll receive.
 The downside is that your order could languish in a long line of pending orders.

 - Stop orders: These orders will only sell a stock if the price drops to a seller's chosen level.
-The benefit is that it's a kind of insurance policy against a stock plummeting in value—you'll automatically sell your position once it hits the stop price executing into a market order.
+The benefit is that it's a kind of insurance policy against a stock plummeting in value—you'll automatically sell your position once it hits the stop price, executing into a market order.
 The downside is that these orders are usually placed with a worst-case scenario in mind, so if the stop order triggers, you'll receive the next available price when the stock might be heavily volatile.
-A Stop-Limit executes a limit order once the stop price is reached, but doesn't guarantee execution if the prices drops below your limit.
+A stop-limit executes a limit order once the stop price is reached, but it doesn't guarantee execution if the prices drops below your limit.

 Using an App